UW-Madison Box - Clients and Syncing

 For additional information about how to install Box Tools in order to use Box Edit, please see: Opening and Editing Files with Box Tools

-In addition to Box Drive and the Web App, Box also offers Box Sync (for Windows and MacOS only), an application that gives you the ability to access, manage, and edit files directly from your desktop, without the use of a web browser.
+Much like Box Drive, Box Sync gives you the ability to access, manage, and edit files directly from your desktop, without the use of a web browser.
 For more information about how to download and install Box Sync, see: Installing Box Sync

 Learn how to Mark content for Box Sync.